Puaison/Candy-Crash-By-Terminal/README.md

 ## Project Overview

-The aim of this project is to provide a first practical approach to the design of an object-oriented software system, with particular attention to extensibility and future maintenance.
-In particular, following the MVC (Model–View–Controller) design pattern, we focused exclusively on the Model package and worked on modeling the domain of a game similar to Candy Crush.
+The aim of this project is to provide a first practical approach to the design of an object-oriented software system, with particular attention to **extensibility** and **future maintenance**.
+In particular, following the MVC (Model–View–Controller) design pattern, we focused exclusively on the **Model package** and worked on modeling the domain of a game similar to Candy Crush.

 Candy Crush is a tile-matching puzzle game where the player swaps adjacent candies to form a row or column of at least three candies of the same color.
 When a match is made, the candies disappear, new ones fall from above, and the player can earn points or trigger special effects.

-The software was deliberately designed using the object-oriented paradigm so that new functionalities could be added without modifying the existing code base.
+The software was deliberately designed using the **object-oriented paradigm** so that new functionalities could be added without modifying the existing code base.
 For example, introducing a new type of element that has to fit in the "Slots" of the Grid with a new effect would simply require creating a new class that extends the existing "Slot hierarchy", ensuring minimal impact on the rest of the system.

 Currently, the implementation includes two types of candies: